The Black Stranger

 "The Black Stranger" is a fantasy short story by American writer Robert E. Howard, one of his works featuring the sword & sorcery hero Conan the Cimmerian.
 It was written in the 1930s, but not published in his lifetime.
 When the original Conan version of his story failed to find a publisher, Howard rewrote "The Black Stranger" into a piratical Terence Vulmea story entitled "Swords of the Red Brotherhood".

-The original version of the story was later rewritten by L. Sprague de Camp into a different Conan story and published in Fantasy Magazine in February 1953 (dated March 1953 on the spine).
-It was retitled "The Treasure of Tranicos" for book publication later the same year.
+Howard's original Conan story was changed and rewritten by L. Sprague de Camp and published in Fantasy Magazine in February 1953 (dated March 1953 on the spine).
+The de Camp version was retitled "The Treasure of Tranicos" for book publication later the same year.
 Its first hardbound publication was in King Conan by Gnome Press, and its first paperback publication was in Conan the Usurper published by Lancer Books in 1967.
 It was republished together with an introduction and two non-fiction pieces on the story and on Howard by de Camp with illustrations by Esteban Maroto as The Treasure of Tranicos by Ace Books in 1980.